awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigateway-restapi-endpointconfiguration.md

-# Amazon API Gateway RestApi EndpointConfiguration<a name="aws-properties-apigateway-restapi-endpointconfiguration"></a>
+# AWS::ApiGateway::RestApi EndpointConfiguration<a name="aws-properties-apigateway-restapi-endpointconfiguration"></a>

-<a name="aws-properties-apigateway-restapi-endpointconfiguration-description"></a>The `EndpointConfiguration` property type specifies the endpoint types of an Amazon API Gateway REST API\.
+The `EndpointConfiguration` property type specifies the endpoint types of a REST API\.

-<a name="aws-properties-apigateway-restapi-endpointconfiguration-inheritance"></a> `EndpointConfiguration` is a property of the [AWS::ApiGateway::RestApi](aws-resource-apigateway-restapi.md) resource\.
+`EndpointConfiguration` is a property of the [AWS::ApiGateway::RestApi](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html) resource\.

 ## Syntax<a name="aws-properties-apigateway-restapi-endpointconfiguration-syntax"></a>